Celebration Days

 What should I wear?

 We suggest wearing jeans and a light shirt with closed-toe shoes.
-At check-in, you will be given a volunteer shirt to wear, so you may choose to change into this shirt or wear it over your shirt.
 We request that you not wear flip flops, sandals, inappropriate or revealing clothing.

 If I sign up with a friend, can we work together?